avargasv/ContribsGH2-Z-T/postZIOTest.md

 the value of the “min-contribs” parameter (within each repository or within the entire organization, depending on the value of the “group-level” parameter).

-The implementation of the described REST service uses a REDIS cache to speed up the response to a request for an organization whose contributors were previously requested.
+The implementation of the described REST service uses ZIO HTTP, a library for building HTTP servers and clients in a purely functional way using ZIO's functional effects, and a REDIS cache, used to speed up the response to a request for an organization whose contributors were previously requested.

 As already said, the modular structure of a ZIO application is defined in terms of `ZLayer`s, which consist of traits that specify the services they provide and the resources they need, and "live" objects that extend those traits providing the logic needed to implement the services and also, if necessary, the logic to safely manage the corresponding resources.

-Our app is composed by four `ZLayer`s each one associated to a trait that specifies the services they provide:
+Our ZIO app is composed by four `ZLayer`s: `RestCLient`, `RestServer`, `RestServerCache` and `RedisServerClient`.

-`RestCLient`, `RestServer`, `RestServerCache` and `RedisServerClient`.
-The `RestCLient` layer implements the access to the GitHub REST API, used to get the data needed to build the response to a given request, a task that is performed by the `RestServer` layer.
+The `RestCLient` layer uses ZIO HTTP for implementing the access to the GitHub REST API, in order to get the data needed to build the response to a given request.

+The logic for building a response is implemented by the `RestServer` layer, which also associates that logic to the endpoint serving a request to our service, all again using ZIO HTTP.

 The `RestServerCache` layer is responsible for managing the REDIS cache where the contributions by repository of previously requested organizations are saved.

 Finally, the `RedisServerClient` layer manages the embedded REDIS server and the REDIS client used by the `RestServerCache` layer.

 The `RedisServerClient` layer is based on two Java libraries, EmbeddedRedis and Jedis, deliberately included to show how easily Scala allows to take advantage of the huge amount of functionality available in the Java ecosystem.